amvjakob/differential-gene-expression/ML_results.md

 Further analysis: comparison with statistical results

+## Stochastic Gradient Descent (scikit-learn SGDClassifier)

 ### Implementation details
+- Hinge loss and elastic net penalty, with a L1-to-L2-ratio of 0.9
-- 4-fold cross-validation using bootstrapping led to an optimal regularization constant C of 0.1 for L1-regularization.
+- 4-fold cross-validation using bootstrapping led to an optimal regularization constant C of 0.1 for elastic net regularization
-- Maximum 100 iterations to train the model
+- Maximum 100 iterations of stochastic gradient descent

-## Stochastic Gradient Descent (scikit-learn SGDClassifier)

 ### Results
 Training on only one dataset proved difficult, as the model selected huge numbers of relevant genes (around 30'000) to compensate for the limited amount of samples.